realtimeradio/rcf_design/docs/40-Design.md

 #### Beamforming

-The beamformer subsystem receives 8 TC channels of data for 80 dual-polarization signals, and uses these to form 4 sub-array beams.
+The beamformer subsystem receives 8 TC channels of data from the 80 dual-polarization signals being processed in the local equipment rack, and uses these to form 4 sub-array beams.

-It would be easiest to simply multiply TC channels by an appropriate phase factor and sum them to form each beam.
+It would be easiest to simply multiply TC channels by an appropriate complex-valued weight and sum them to form each beam.
 Unfortunately, this results in an unacceptable level of frequency smearing, given the broad bandwidth of the TC channels and wide field of view of the DSA dishes (see Section \ref{sec:freq-res}).
 Instead, the beamformer implements a 32-point fast-convolution filter on each TC channel, effectivey upchannelizing to 65 kHz, phase rotating, and then re-synthesizing 2.1 MHz channels.

-Beam pointing delays are received from the MC subsystem and applied to data in a similar fashion to the fine delay correction and phase rotation module.
+Beam pointing delays are received from the TS subsystem and applied to data in a similar fashion to the fine delay correction and phase rotation module.
 However, since the data input to the beamformer have already been phased to the direction the array is pointing, required delay and phase update rates are relatively low.

 Since the beamforming processing combines signals from 80 dishes, output data precision of 8+8 bit is maintained, to allow for an increase in signal-to-noise.

 This 8+8 bit data, which totals 2.13 Gb/s from each FPGA in a rack and represents 4 dual-polarization beams, is transmitted over 25 GbE to the beamformer rack, where it is summed with data from other racks to form a full array beam at 16+16-bit precision (see Figure \ref{fig:beamformer-arch}).
-### Resource Utilization